Becoming a Color-Blind Pilot – Is It Possible?

 Acquired color blindness can be acute (short-term) or, less commonly, chronic (long-term).

 Acquired color blindness is generally caused by physical trauma to the eye or degenerative diseases.
-Color deficiency can also be caused by specific prescription drug medication.
+Color deficiency can also be caused by specific prescription drug medications.

 While it is certainly possible to obtain a pilot certificate with acquired color blindness, you will likely have to undergo additional medical testing to establish the extent of your color deficiency and whether it is likely to worsen in the future.